OpenFAST/openfast/docs/source/user/subdyn/modeling.rst

 and inertia in ElastoDyn can be used to model heavy and rigid transition pieces that one would not want to model as a flexible body in either the ElastoDyn tower or SubDyn substructure models.

+***Damping of the Guyan modes:***

+There are three ways to specify the damping associated with the motion of the interface node.

+1. SubDyn Guyan damping matrix using Rayleigh damping
+2. SubDyn Guyan damping matrix using user defined 6x6 matrix
+3. HydroDyn additional linear damping matrix (**AddBLin**)

+**Old:**

 The C-B method assumes no damping for the interface modes.
 This is equivalent to having six undamped rigid-body DOFs at the TP reference